marvinkn97/presta-savings/README.md

 #  Savings Management - Spring Boot API for a simple savings system.
-   +  This API provides a simple savings system, allowing appUsers to create savings accounts, deposit and withdraw funds, check their account balance, and view transaction history.
+   +  This API provides a simple savings system, allowing customers to create savings accounts, deposit and withdraw funds, check their account balance, and view transaction history.
        +   Objectives
            +  Implemented endpoints to capture a list of customers, including their bio data
            +  Implemented endpoints to record savings transactions per customer, including transaction details such as transaction ID, date, payment method, and amount.